GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 |`context`|Provides contextual information about the SCIM operation being called such as type of resource involved, HTTP verb, request headers, query params, etc.  |[OperationContext](https://github.com/GluuFederation/scim/blob/version_4.3.0/scim-rest/src/main/java/org/gluu/oxtrust/service/external/OperationContext.java)|
 |`searchRequest`|An object representing the search parameters provided in the call (applies for both GET and POST)|[SearchRequest](https://github.com/GluuFederation/scim/blob/version_4.3.0/scim-model/src/main/java/org/gluu/oxtrust/model/scim2/SearchRequest.java)|

 Unlike `manageResourceOperation`, no `entity` parameter is passed.
 This is so because making decisions based on already executed searches would have a performance impact.
-Instead you can use `context#setFilterPrepend(String)` to help restrict the search against the database: here you use a string value that will be interpreted as an SCIM filter expression (see section 3.4.2.2 of RFC 7644).
-When the search being performed already contains a search filter (ie. non-empty `searchRequest.getFilter()`), a new filter is created by appending both "subfilters" with an `and` operator.
+Instead you can use `context.setFilterPrepend(...)` to help restrict the search against the database: here you can pass a `String` value that will be interpreted as an SCIM filter expression (see section 3.4.2.2 of RFC 7644).
+When the search being performed already contains a search filter (ie.  `searchRequest.getFilter()`is non-empty), a new filter is created by appending both "subfilters" with an `and` operator.

 As in the case of `manageResourceOperation` this method is expected to return an instance of `javax.ws.rs.core.Response`.

-Returning `None` transfers the control of the operation for normal processing (default Gluu implementation).
+Returning `None` transfers the control of the operation for normal processing (the Gluu implementation).
 If the method execution crashes at runtime, a 500 HTTP error is sent.

 The same recommendations given for `manageResourceOperation` apply here.
 If you build filter expressions in your method, ensure they are syntactically valid to avoid your callers getting unexpected "invalidFilter" 400 errors.